tsy19/FAN/README.md

 # Fair Classifier that Abstain

-Code of the paper [``Fair Classifiers that Abstain without Harm''](https://arxiv.org/abs/2310.06205)
+Code of the paper [Fair Classifiers that Abstain without Harm](https://arxiv.org/abs/2310.06205)

 An example to run the code: